 - return to their seat.
 Graduates should stay seated until prompted to begin the march to receive diplomas.
 When receiving your diploma, take your diploma with your left hand and shake with your right hand.

 When the last graduate has completed the graduation march, all graduates will stand for the conferring of the degrees.
-Dr. Keith Brown will say: “By virtue of the authority vested in me by the State Board of Education, I confer upon you the associate degree or certificate to which you are entitled with all rights, privileges thereunto appertaining.”
+President Keith Brown will say: “By virtue of the authority vested in me by the State Board of Education, I confer upon you the associate degree or certificate to which you are entitled with all rights, privileges thereunto appertaining.”
 Graduates should move tassels to the left at this time.
-Dr. Keith Brown will ask graduates to show appreciation by applause to the faculty.
+President Brown will ask graduates to show appreciation by applause to the faculty.

 The ceremony will conclude with a formal recessional led by the platform party, followed by the faculty, and ending with the graduates.
 Your student Marshall will direct your exit of the auditorium floor.